jtrucken/advent-of-code/2022/README.md

 # Advent of Code 2022

 These are my attempts at solutions to the [Advent of Code](https://adventofcode.com/2022) challenge for 2022.
-I participated alongside @bgalliford and @dfwarden this year.
 So far, the language\(s\) I have used are:

 -PowerShell